Genymobile/genymotion-device-web-player/README.md

 - **Default:** `true`
 - **Compatibility:** `PaaS`, `SaaS`
 - **Details:**
 Enables or disables the network widget.
-This widget can be used to set the network (throttling and baseband) of the Android virtual device.
+This widget can be used to enable or disable the wifi or mobile network, and to set the network throttling (mobile network type and signal strength) of the Android virtual device.

 ### `phone`